Create a Field Trip Experience Your Students Won't Forget.

 (A two-part field trip starting at Salato Wildlife Education Center and ending at the Kentucky History Center and Museums)

-- Before you visit the Kentucky History Center and Museums, you will go to the Salato Wildlife Education Center to learn about Kentucky’s natural history, native animals and their habitats.
+- Before you visit the Kentucky History Center and Museums, you will go to the Salato Wildlife Education Center to learn about Kentucky’s natural history, native animals, and their habitats.
+Under current operations, self-guided school group tours cost $3 dollars per person and may be booked at 9:30, 10:30, and 11:30 most days when Salato is open.

-- Then, you will come to the Thomas D. Clark Center for Kentucky History for a museum visit to see how people used Kentucky’s natural resources for their homes and livelihood and learn how the natural environment affected settlement and the state’s economy.
+- Then, you will come to the Thomas D. Clark Center for Kentucky History for a museum visit to see how people used Kentucky’s natural resources for their homes and livelihood.
+Learn how the natural environment affected settlement and the state’s economy.

-- Length: 4.25 hours suggested.
-Group size: Up to 50 people.
-Cost: An additional $3.
+- Length: 3.25 hours suggested.
+Group size: Up to 60 people.
 Available March through November.

 Capitol at Work